 Renewal fees for Unitary Patents will be payable to the EPO on an annual basis.
 The renewal fee will be due at the end of the calendar month containing the anniversary of the filing date.
 It may be paid up to six months late with a surcharge.
 If the renewal fee is not paid in that period, then re-establishment will be possible but this will require a demonstration that the deadline was missed in spite of all due care having been taken.

 It is expected that the official renewal fees will be based on proposals for the "true Top 4" i.e. matching the level of official renewal fees of the 4 participating states (at the time the level of fees were agreed) in which the most patents are validated, i.e. UK, France, Germany and Netherlands.
+Since the cost of the renewal fee was decided, the United Kingdom (GB) has withdrawn its ratification of the UPC.
 The proposed official renewal fees are:

 |10||1 175||20||4 855|